DolphDev/siren/README.md

      #but you must specify which entry to use (defualt is the first).
      #Returns a NWS.request.report() instance of the _id_

-     NWS.toolbelt.city2list(city) # where city is the str. get_cap() will give you the string of affected areas, this just makes them into a list.
+     NWS.toolbelt.city2list(city) # where city is a str. get_cap() will give you the string of affected areas, this just makes them into a list.

      NWS.toolbelt.get_all(request) # request is a NWS.request.nws() instance.
 Merges NWS.request.nws() instance methods.